FAUSTMANNSTEF/MulticoreOCamlThesis/CoarseGrained/SideNotes/OCamlNotes.md

 - Each thread has 2 local variables to traverese , curr and pred

 - Nodes are sorted by key and keys are unique

+Points to mention in my thesis:

+- Explain each approach /their main differences
+- Mention linearization point for each

+utop Path:
+#use "/mnt/d/Groningen/Year 3/Thesis/Coding/MulticoreOCamlThesis/CoarseGrained/bin/LinkedList.ml";;